json-api-dotnet/JsonApiDotNetCore/docs/ext/openapi/index.md

 # JSON:API Extension for OpenAPI

-This extension facilitates using OpenAPI client generators targeting JSON:API documents.
+This extension facilitates the use of OpenAPI client generators targeting JSON:API documents.

 In JSON:API, a resource object contains the `type` member, which defines the structure of nested [attributes](https://jsonapi.org/format/#document-resource-object-attributes) and [relationships](https://jsonapi.org/format/#document-resource-object-relationships) objects.
 While OpenAPI supports such constraints using `allOf` inheritance with a discriminator property for the `data` member,